London Tickets

 • Proximity to major London Christmas sights: The Palace's location is ideal for linking up with other famous London Christmas activities, including Hyde Park Winter Wonderland, the famous Christmas lights of Regent Street and Piccadilly, and festive walking tours that take in Westminster Abbey, Trafalgar Square, and other historically decorated areas.

-Royal Christmas pop-up shop at the Royal Mews
+Christmas pop-up shop

 Buckingham Palace is adding a new sparkle to the holiday season with its first-ever Christmas pop-up shop, located in the historic Royal Mews.
 This temporary boutique will transform a part of the 200-year-old stables into a festive shopping destination.

-What to expect
+What to expect at the Christmas pop-up shop

 • Exclusive royal gifts: Shop for official royal gifts, limited-edition heirlooms, and luxury homeware.
 Highlights include exquisite chinaware made in Stoke-on-Trent, crystal wine glasses inspired by Queen Victoria's punch bowl, and hand-embroidered ornaments from India.